Up to 50% off sofas & mattresses — limited‑time deals.

 Fabric durability: focus on structure, not just fiber

-Two fabrics can both be “polyester” and perform very differently.
-Fabric structure matters:
+Two fabrics can both be polyester and behave very differently.
+Structure matters:

-• Tight weaves and tightly twisted yarns tend to wear better than loose, decorative structures.
+• Tight weaves and tightly twisted yarns usually wear better than loose, decorative constructions.

-• Pile fabrics (like velvet or corduroy) can keep everyday dust on the surface, but spills can sink into the base if not treated quickly.
+• Pile fabrics such as velvet and corduroy can keep everyday dust near the surface, but spills can sink into the base if you do not act quickly.

-This is why a fabric can feel amazing in a swatch and still be a poor fit for kids and snack nights.
+That is why a fabric can look great on a swatch and still be a poor fit for pets, kids, or heavy daily use.

-Cleaning codes: the tag you should read before delivery day
+Cleaning codes: the tag to read before delivery day

-• S-W: either method, depending on the cleaner
+• S-W: either approach can work, depending on the cleaner.

-Leather: durable, but not all leather is the same
+Leather: durable, but not all leather feels the same

 Leather tradeoffs are real:

-• Some leathers show scratches and patina beautifully; others resist marks but feel more “finished.”
+• Some leathers show scratches and patina in a way people love; others hide marks better but feel more finished.

 Health and Safety Considerations: VOCs, Formaldehyde, and Flame Retardants